timgifford/docker-vault-s3/README.md

  AWS_SECRET_ACCESS_KEY=aws-secret-access-key
  ```

- 1. Make sure Docker is configured and running by running `docker status`
+ 1. Make sure Docker is configured and running by running `docker version`

  You should see output like this:
  ```